MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 Complete the following steps to create a container app that uses an ACR image.

-1. Ensure that you have your Azure portal open.

-1. On the portal menu, select **+ Create a resource**.

-1. On the top search bar, in the Search textbox, enter **container app**
+1. In the top search bar of the Azure portal, enter **container app**

-1. In the search results under Services, select **Container App**.
+1. In the filtered list of resources, select **Container Apps**.

-1. Select **Create**.
+1. On the Container Apps page, select **Create container app**.

 1. On the Basics tab, specify the following:

     - Subscription: Specify the Azure subscription that you're using for this guided project.
     - Resource group: **RG1**
     - Container app name: **aca-az2003**
-    - Region: Ensure that specified Region matches the region setting of VNET1.
+    - Region: Ensure that specified Region matches the region setting of VNET1 (which should match your resource group location).

         The container app needs to be in the same region/location as the virtual network so you can choose VNET1 for the managed environment.
 For this guided project, keep all of your resources in the region/location specified for your resource group.